Codesmith95/PenguinJpeg/README.md

 # PenguinJpeg
-A resource pack by me that literally just replaces all the textures I can find the time to replace with a single penguin image.
+A resource pack by Triforce58 that literally just replaces all the textures he could find the time to replace with a single penguin image.
 The eventual goal is to replace every single texture in the game, making it a true penguin experience.

 I’m sorry.